-The adrenocorticotropic hormone is produced in the anterior or frontal pituitary gland of the brain.
+The adrenocorticotropic hormone is produced in the brain’s anterior or frontal pituitary gland.

 ACTH is also known as: